elenas70/economyblog/content/page/about.md

     weight: -90
 title: About Me
 ---
 My name is Elena Stolpovsky.
-I have a PhD in Economics with a focus in Labor Economics, and have experience in energy markets and renewable energy.
+I have a PhD in Economics with a focus on Labor Economics, and have experience in energy markets and renewable energy.
 I live in Washington state with my husband, grandma and kids.
 Connect with me on LinkedIn with research ideas, projects or to chat about current events, economics and society!